Chemical cartridge: Other methods

-The documents described Soviet cartridges (model "Г"), designed to protect from mercury.
+Certain documents described Soviet cartridges (model "Г"), as being designed to protect from mercury.
 Their service life was limited to 100 hours of use (cartridges without particle filter), or 60 hours of use (cartridges with particle filter), after which it was necessary to replace the cartridge with a new one.

 The documents describe a non-destructive way to determine the remaining service life of new and used gas cartridges.
 Polluted air was pumped through the cartridge.
 The degree of purification of air depends on how much-unsaturated sorbent is in the cartridge, therefore, accurate measurement of gas concentration in the cleaned air allows one to estimate the amount of the unsaturated sorbent.
 Polluted air (1-bromobutane) was pumped for a very short time, and therefore, such tests do not reduce the service life considerably.
 The sorption capacity decreased due to absorption of this gas by about 0.5% of the sorption capacity of a new cartridge.
 The method was also used for 100% quality control of the cartridges manufactured by the English firm Martindale Protection Co.
 (10 microliters 1-bromobutane injected into the air stream), and to check the cartridges issued to workers in firms Waring, Ltd. and Rentokil, Ltd. This method was used in the Chemical Defence Establishment in the early 1970s.
 The experts who developed this method received a patent.

 The document briefly describes two methods to objectively evaluate the degree of saturation of the sorbent in the cartridges.
 It recommends using spectral and microchemical methods.
 The spectral method is based on determining the presence of harmful substances in the cartridge by sampling, with subsequent analysis on a special device (стилоскоп - on Russian).
 A microchemical method is based on a layer-by-layer determination of the presence of harmful substances in the sorbent by sampling with subsequent analysis by chemical method.
 If the air is contaminated with the most toxic substances, the book recommends to limit the further duration of cartridge use, and it recommended to apply the spectral method (arsine and phosphine, phosgene, fluorine, organochloride, organometallic compounds), and microchemical methods (hydrogen cyanide, cyanogens).

-Unfortunately, in both cases, there is no description of how to extract a sample of the sorbent from the cartridge housing (the housing is usually not detachable), and use the cartridge after this test, if the test shows that it does not have a lot of saturated sorbents.